How to cope when the news makes you feel stressed and depressed

 “Every time we glance at Twitter, there’s another report or comment or perspective on a report so it never ends and we get caught up in the cycle of being consumed by consuming news!”

 News media makes up a significant part of our environment and takes up time in our every day.
-Whether or not you are a news devotee and tune in to see Huw Edwards every evening at 10 o’clock, it is likely to be a part of your usual routine – breaking alerts pinging onto your phone, regular bulletins on the radio, snippets caught on tv, stories popping up on Facebook and even office chatter all bring it into your life.
+Whether or not you are a news devotee and tune in to watch the news every evening at 10 o’clock, it is likely to be a part of your usual routine – breaking alerts pinging onto your phone, regular bulletins on the radio, snippets caught on tv, stories popping up on Facebook and even office chatter all bring it into your life.

 Increasingly, this is making us feel a little overwhelmed, stressed and even depressed.
 In fact, recent studies found that 68% of us have news fatigue and are simply feeling worn out by all the information out there.
+When depressing news seems to dominate every headline, it’s only natural to feel overwhelmed by it.
 So, why does paying attention to all that is going on in the world make us feel this way?

 Most news is bad news

 Partly this fatigue is down to the nature of the stories which fill headlines.
 Bad news tends to get more coverage so most of what you see, read and hear will have a negative element running through it.

 This is closely linked to something scientists call ‘negativity bias’.
 As humans we are hardwired to seek out and remember bad news – we naturally look for the negative.
 We have evolved this way in order to respond to potential threats, seeing bad news as possible signals that we need to change what we're doing to avoid danger.

 Why does news leave us feeling stressed and depressed?

 Studies have shown that when we hear bad news, we worry about more than the content of the news story itself.
 A study into the psychological effects of television bulletins revealed that negative news coverage causes us to worry about issues in our own lives too.